Frequently Asked Questions During COVID-19 Precautions

 Will my nurses be wearing protective gear?

 Staff will follow current hospital and CDC guidelines for personal protective equipment.
-All staff will be wearing masks, and during certain procedures like epidurals, providers will wear masks and eye protection.
+All staff will be wearing masks.
+If you test positive for COVID-19, staff will be wearing additional protective gear.
 These precautions are taken to protect you, your family and our healthcare workers.

 Will my partner be allowed to leave and come back?